hiulit/Godot-3-2D-Destructible-Objects/README.md

 ![Godot-3-2D-Destructible-Objects](examples/Godot-3-2D-Destructible-Objects.gif)

-## Limitations

-Right now, the sprites must be squares or rectangles for this script to work properly.

 ## Prerequisites

-Each destructible object must follow this structure and must be its own `Scene` file.
+Each destructible object must follow the structure shown below.
+It can be its own `Scene` file.

 ```
 RigidBody2D